akseiya/qa-works-exercise/README.md

   which I have, after some investigation, tracked to `{ Given, When, Then}` being an empty object after the import.
 Restoring the old fashion of importing Cucumber interface restored WDIO's ability to run tests.

+Due to excessive time consumed by WDIO hiccups, I have only implemented the basic prescribed test with no real improvements or extensions.

 ### Why all the shellscripts, do you have too much time?